Epilogue – Leave-taking

 "Quirrel said you'd suspected him, and that's why you got injured on Halloween."
 Harry finished in a bit of a rush.

 Snape looked genuinely startled, an expression Harry had never seen on his face before.
-It took him a few moments to recover from his surprise.
 Snape paced briefly behind his desk, and then regarded Harry seriously.
 Harry realized with an awkward start that Snape hadn't worn his customary look of distaste on his face when looking at Harry since before the incident with Norbert.
 Maybe Snape didn't hate him anymore, though he still didn't exactly look happy to be in Harry's presence.

-"I'm going to assign you a homework project over the summer holidays."
+"I'm assigning you a project for the summer."
 Snape told him at last, and Harry's heart suddenly sunk into his stomach.
-"I want you to research soothstones, as well as the various methods by which they can be fooled and undone.
-I'll expect an essay on the subject the first week you return in September, is that understood?"
+"Research soothstones; focus on the methods by which they can be fooled and undone.
+I'll expect an essay when you return in September, is that understood?"

 He hadn't exactly evaded the question.
 Harry remembered now Lucius warning him that a soothstone could be fooled, Snape must have used one of those methods to fool him, and Harry hadn't even considered the possibility before now.